GM110Z/PAPI-islands-analysis/README.md

 **PHORIFIC.py**: Needs a tab separated file from MMseqs clustering, and genbank files of interest to be run.

+**SantasHelper.py** Combines PHORIFIC output with PADLOC, AMRFInder and Antidefensefinder

 Order to run scripts:
 1)Jarvis
 2)split-Mmseqs-representative-fastas.sh